diegoviana89/meli/run.md

 - Gradle 8.0 or later (included with project)
 - Your favorite IDE (IntelliJ IDEA, VS Code, or Eclipse recommended)

+This project use H2 DB (in memory database), so you don't need to install any database.
+The file data.sql contains all the queries to create and populate the tables.

 ## Getting Started

 1. **Clone the repository or unzip the project file and navigate to the project directory**